Flightstar History

 2004

 Started construction of Hangar 8, a 125’ x 200’ maintenance and storage facility.
-This becomes the new primary General Aviation maintenance facility.
+This becomes the primary General Aviation maintenance facility.

 2005